AaronRoxas/Final-Proj/README.md

    - Use the teacher dashboard to add, update, or remove courses and students.
    - Students can view their courses and details through their dashboard.

-Explore the [repository](https://github.com/AaronRoxas/Final-Proj) for more information and start contributing to enhance this educational tool!
+Explore the [repository](https://github.com/AaronRoxas/Final-Proj) for more information.